 There are a good few street food markets to visit in Copenhagen – each of which will ensure that you never run out of delicious opportunities to fill your tummy!

-A street food market to enjoy brunch: Torvehallerne street food market is the perfect place to enjoy a weekend brunch or even buy some of the freshest seasonal ingredients to make your very own!
-Take a wander through the stalls and discover some of the high quality produce that this market offers – just be prepared for slightly higher than average grocery prices (though it is arguably worth it!).
-Read more about how to plan your visit to Torvehallerne here.
+Take a wander through the stalls and discover some of the high-quality products that this market offers – just be prepared for slightly higher than average grocery prices (though it is arguably worth it!)

-A street food market to grab a quick bite and drink with friends: Koedbyen is the city’s ‘raw’ but wholesome Meat Packing District Market in Copenhagen.
+Koedbyen is the city’s ‘raw’ but wholesome Meat Packing District Market in Copenhagen.
 Head here for a quick bite to eat in one of the many street food stalls and check out the local bars here that open until quite late!
-Read more about how to plan your visit to Koedbyen here.

 2.)
 Tivoli Gardens

 No first-time visit to Copenhagen is complete without a trip to Tivoli – the greatest and quaintest theme park in all of Europe.

 Said to be the inspiration behind Walt Disney World, Tivoli is a truly stunning inner-city park that’s filled with some impressive and historic rides.